Birding Kutapsku’j (Stephenville Crossing) and Nujio’qon (St. George’s)

 Positioned southeast of the community of Stephenville Crossing are the St. George’s River Estuary and a migratory bird sanctuary that together contribute to extensive wetlands managed for conservation under a Municipal Habitat Steward Agreement.

-We’ll learn the spiritual values that define Indigenous relationships with nature, while exploring rich habitat and the wildlife it supports.
-Within the conservation area, we’ll look for Willet (Eastern), Arctic Tern, Caspian Tern and Spotted Sandpiper.
-American Black Duck, American Wigeon, and Northern Pintail are some of the waterfowl species we are likely to see.
+We’ll discover the spiritual values that define Indigenous relationships with nature, while exploring rich habitat and the wildlife it supports.
+Within the stewardship area, we’ll look for Willet (Eastern), Arctic Tern, Caspian Tern and Spotted Sandpiper.
+American Black Duck, American Wigeon, and Northern Pintail are some of the waterfowl we are likely to see.

-We’ll discover the significance of raptors to the Mi’kmaq people, like Osprey and Bald Eagle, and watch them stalk prey in a variety of coastal habitats.
+We’ll discover the significance of raptors to the Mi’kmaq people, like Osprey and Bald Eagle, and watch for these birds of prey in a variety of coastal habitats.